-- Hostile nanoswarms are so common in Schlock Mercenary that there's standard-issue tactics and equipment to stop them; people worried about nanobot infection drink nanotech-fighting chemicals to control them, "nanofilm" is routinely employed to control rogue nanobot swarms, and worst comes to worst, the nanobots will be isolated by ubiquitous AI with gravity-control technology.
+- Hostile nanoswarms are so common that there's standard-issue tactics and equipment to stop them; people worried about nanobot infection drink nanotech-fighting chemicals to control them, "nanofilm" is routinely employed to control rogue nanobot swarms, and worst comes to worst, the nanobots will be isolated by ubiquitous AI with gravity-control technology.

 Employer of the month: We've all been drinking Nanneze like it was Ovalquik.

 - The comic does point out one of the biggest weaknesses of nanobots: Extreme heat.
 Even when they have evolved plasma shielding, any reasonably dangerously level of heat will overwhelm any defenses the nanites have and cause their inner workings to warp and fail.
 If a gravitic-enabled AI isn't around to help, it's common to bust out the plasma weapons on wide spread to handle hostile swarms.
 For bonus points, most Power Armor in the setting can handle fire without too much difficulty, so you don't even have to worry about your own men.
 Unarmored Civilians however can at best hope to get off with third degree burns to their entire body.
 Good thing medical technology has made a few advances...

 - Sergeant Schlock has been mistaken for grey goo a couple times.
 And to be fair, they're not that far off.